bbinet/docker-grafana/README.md

 environment variables:

-- `INFLUXDB_HOST`: InfluxDB  host or ip address that grafana should query.
 - `METRICSDB`: InfluxDB database in which grafana should query the metrics.
 - `METRICSDB_USER`: Username to use to connect to the above database (the password will be read from InfluxDB docker environment variables).